Azure/azure-iot-cli-extension/CONTRIBUTING.md

 If specified in the pytest.ini configuration file, those resources will be used.
 Please ensure that the resources are in a clean, new state (ex: Iot Hub should not have any devices).
 Otherwise, new resources will be generated during the test startup and deleted during the test teardown.

-Note that if you stop the code with ctrl + C, the resources may not be deleted properly.
+> Note: If you interrupt test execution (for example via ctrl + C), the teardown or clean up processes may not run leaving resources in an indeterminant state.

 #### Integration Test Environment Variables